-- Reporting any dripping or leaking pipes or faucets as soon as possible. - Turning off the lights when you leave a room to not waste energy. - Turning off and unplugging appliances and electronics when not in use. - Keeping windows and doors closed and reporting any drafts or cracks to reduce heat loss. - Participating in your community's garbage, recycling, and compost programs. - Keeping the grounds free of litter.
+- Reporting any dripping or leaking pipes or faucets as soon as possible. - Turning off the lights when you leave a room to not waste energy. - Turning off and unplugging appliances and electronics when not in use.

+- Participating in your community's garbage, recycling, and compost programs. - Keeping the grounds free of litter.